History of tornado research: Characteristics of tornadoes

 The 1957 Dallas tornado was studied extensively by the Severe Weather Forecast Unit (modern day Storm Prediction Center) in Kansas City, who proved several prominent theories about tornadoes were wrong.
 One of these-then proven false theories was that all air and debris flowed inward into the funnel and then upward, but on the outside edges of the funnel debris and people were even lifted.
 Among the studies was the first-ever photogrammetric analysis of wind speeds in a tornado.
 The film of the tornado is still regarded as being of exceptionally high quality and sharpness.
 Additionally, structural surveys following this and the Fargo tornado later in the year provided data that contributed to the development of the Fujita scale.

+During the violent F4 tornado that struck Union City, Oklahoma on May 1973, for the first time the "Tornadic Vortex Signature" (TVS) was identified by the National Severe Storms Laboratory (NSSL).
+The storm was monitored with an experimental Doppler radar, which confirmed a rotation within the storm before the tornado touched down.